oleganza/OAPromise/README.md

 Fall-through errors allow to not deal with errors in some parts of your code and cleanly handle them in some others.
 For instance, `-loadPicture` internally may have three different operations returning promises and not handle any error by itself because it will be handled at UI level by whatever piece of code currently in charge.

-### Recovering from errors
+## Recovering from errors

 Success and error callbacks behave the same way: they both must return a promise or `nil`.
 If promise is returned, the chain will continue as expected.
 If `nil` is returned, the chain will halt.

-It means, that if error callback returns a promise, we have recovered from the error and may continue.
+It means, that if an error callback returns a promise, we have recovered from the error and may continue.

     [[[Person loadFromDisk] then:^(id person){